-- ✓ Note your concerns, as factually and clearly as possible - ✓ Keep an open mind noting a concern does not mean that you are accusing someone of abusing an adult but equally you must not minimise your concerns - ✓ Inform the activity leader of your concerns. - ✓ Pass on your concerns to one of the church designated people for safeguarding as soon as possible. - ✓ If an adult is in immediate danger, agree immediate actions to protect the adult.
+- ✓ Note your concerns, as factually and clearly as possible - \checkmark Keep an open mind noting a concern does not mean that you are accusing someone of abusing an adult but equally you must not minimise your concerns. - ✓ Pass on your concerns to one of the church designated people for safeguarding as soon as possible. - If an adult is in immediate danger, agree immediate actions to protect the adult.